jordandanhKSU/TournamentBotKSU/README.md

   On a Check In List, the Check In, Leave and Volunteer sometimes do not get disabled when they are no longer needed

+## Potential Issues
+  The matchmaking algorithm has issues balancing with the primary role preferences in mind.
+The algorithm has trouble prioritizing player role preferences and decides to be optimized for their secondary or tertiary roles.

+  Riot Games API key has problems with not being able to operate under KSU Wi-Fi.

+  Riot Games API key needs to be regenerated every 24 hours.

-# Left to be Developed
+## Left to be Developed

   - Finish implementation of Docker support
   - Add support for other games.
 (Riot Games’ other titles: Valorant or Teamfight Tactics)
   - Proper command to export data from the database to Google Sheets

-# Potential Issues
-  The matchmaking algorithm has issues balancing with the primary role preferences in mind.
-The algorithm has trouble prioritizing player role preferences and decides to be optimized for their secondary or tertiary roles.

-  Riot Games API key has problems with not being able to operate under KSU Wi-Fi.

-  Riot Games API key needs to be regenerated every 24 hours.